anianiketket/PingPong-with-finger-tracking-/README.md

 On running the progrma might give error of GWL_USERDATA undefined because we changed to 64 bit.
 (If you did).
 To debug, double click on both errors and edit it with GWLP_USERDATA Run again.

-Wear a bright red and good blue band on your finger covering almost three quarters of your finger!

 Check Out my blog for each modules' explanation : http://codedating.blogspot.in/